Web Accessibility Home

 All new websites need to be accessible to people with disabilities.
 If you are starting to create a new website, we strongly recommend using the SF State Web Template.

-Before you can go live, you need to do a manual self-assessment of your website and send the summary to the ACCESS Support Team in the Disability Programs and Resource Center (DPRC).
+Before you can go live, you need to do a manual self-assessment of your website and send the summary to the SF State ATI team in the Disability Programs and Resource Center (DPRC).
 We will assess your summary, write you a report and offer you help and training if needed.

 For updated websites:

 If you are making major changes to your website, (such as adding a complex data table, video, Flash or a form), you also need to follow the manual assessment procedure.
-Before you can go live, you need to do a self-assessment of your website and send the summary to the ACCESS Support team at email@example.com.
+Before you can go live, you need to do a self-assessment of your website and send the summary to the SF State ATI team at email@example.com.
 We will then assess your website and write you a report.

-The ACCESS Support Team has created a step-by-step manual assessment procedure which helps you to assess your website and check for compliance.
+The SF State ATI team has created a step-by-step manual assessment procedure which helps you to assess your website and check for compliance.

-SF State and the ACCESS Support Team offer a variety of training and help for making your website accessible such as an accessible web template, workshops and online training resources.
+The SF State ATI team offer a variety of training and help for making your website accessible such as an accessible web template, workshops and online training resources.

-The ACCESS team periodically offers accessibility workshops.
+The SF State ATI team periodically offers accessibility workshops.
 If you are interested in requesting training, please go to www.sfsu.edu/access/support.

 Our website offers a selection of relevant websites to learn more about accessibility.
 You can find the resources on the right sidebar.
 Since there are debates about some checkpoints and how to make certain features accessible, it is important that you see the external links as additional information, but still keep in mind that you need to comply with the SF State Web Accessibility Standards.